rbrtsmith/rbrtsmith.github.io/_posts/2015-08-29-a-modern-frontend-workflow.md

 &nbsp;

 ##Sass
-Sass is a CSS preprocessor, a CSS preprocessor allows you to write your CSS in
+Sass is a CSS preprocessor.
+A CSS preprocessor allows you to write your CSS in
 a more programmatic manner, it allows for things like variables, mixins, functions, loops and other features you typically get from a programming language.
-One of it's best features is the ability to separate your code into separate files which then are imported into the master file upon compilation.
-The fact we can now have modularity, mixins and variables allows us to keep our code much dryer than was possible with plain CSS.
+One of it's best features is the ability to structure your code into separate files which are then imported into the master file upon compilation.
+The fact we can now have modularity, mixins and variables allows us to keep our code much dryer, more modular than was possible with plain CSS.
+This leads to few bugs and code that can easily scale.

 Your Sass code is compiled into CSS using a Ruby compiler (Although there's alternatives now such as Libsass written in C++) [Hugo Giraudel's blog](http://hugogiraudel.com/blog/) is a great place to see the full capabilities of Sass.

-In my workflow I have my Sass compilation handled in my task runner (Gulp) which I shall talk about later in this post.
+In my workflow I have my Sass compilation handled by my task runner (Gulp) which I shall talk about later in this post.

 Another point is post-processors as a part of the build process.
 A post processor will parse a and process a CSS file and perform tasks.
 I use [Autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) to handle all my vendor prefixes it's something that I no longer even have to think about.
 I also use a CSS minifier as part of my post-processing.
-I will talk more about how all this fits together when I talk about
+I will talk more about how all this fits together when I talk about [Automated task runners](#task-runners)

 &nbsp;

 ##Emmet
 Emmet, originally called Zen coding is a plugin that will work on all modern IDEs / text editors that will vastly speed up your ability to write HTML and CSS/Sass.
-In HTML it's syntax sort of mimmics that of CSS.
-For example if I wanted to create an nav element I could write this:
+In HTML the syntax sort of mimics that of CSS.
+For example if I wanted to create an navigation list component I could write this:
 `nav.site-nav>ul.bare-list>li*4>a`
 and then hit tab.
 Which will produce:
 {% highlight html %}